Logan Square, Chicago: Cultural organizations

-Media organizations making their home in Logan Square include the Community TV Network—a youth media organization—and the Chicago Independent Media Center.
+Media organizations making their home in Logan Square include the Community TV Network – a youth media organization – and the Chicago Independent Media Center.
 The neighborhood is covered by a number of neighborhood news blogs, including LoganSquarist.

-A comprehensive redevelopment of the historic Congress Theater, including its 4,900 seat hall, a 30-room hotel, restaurants, and 14 affordable apartments, was approved by the Chicago City Council in March, 2019.
-On June 28, 2021, David Baum announced that Baum Revision has taken over the project and is planning to redevelop the landmark theater as well as the surrounding apartments and retail space, using the already approved plan (although excluding the associated 72-unit apartment building).
-On June 9, 2022, the project was approved by the City's Permit Review Committee; further approval by the full City Council is required before construction may begin.
-The budget is reported to be $70.4 million, including $9 million in historic tax credits and $20 million in Tax Increment Funding.
+A comprehensive redevelopment of the historic Congress Theater was approved by the Chicago City Council in March, 2019.
+On June 28, 2021, David Baum announced that Baum Revision had taken over the project and planned to redevelop the landmark theater, the surrounding apartments, and retail space, using the already approved plan (although excluding the associated 72-unit apartment building).
+On June 9, 2022, the project was approved by the city's Permit Review Committee.

+In early December 2024, the Commission on Chicago Landmarks approved $6.2 million in Class L tax incentives for the first 12 years of project.
+Assuming approval by the full City Council, construction is slated to begin the first quarter of 2025 with completion by the end of 2026.
+The following week workmen began installing safety fencing on the roof in preparation for the first stage of restoration work to begin.
+Final plans call for a full restoration of the 3,500 seat theater as a performance venue, 13,000 square feet of restored retail spaces on the ground floor, and 16 affordable apartments on the upper levels.

 Government and infrastructure

 The Roberto Clemente Post Office is located in Logan Square.

-Logan Square is served by three stops on the CTA's Blue Line: Western, California, and Logan Square.
+Logan Square is served by three stops on the Chicago Transit Authority (CTA)'s Blue Line: Western, California, and Logan Square.
 All three stations provide 24/7 service to O'Hare International Airport, downtown, and Forest Park.

 Education

 Residents are zoned to Chicago Public Schools.

-The Roman Catholic Archdiocese of Chicago runs Our Lady of Grace School in Logan Square, St. John Berchmans School on Logan Boulevard and St. Sylvester School on Palmer Square.

 Politics

-The Logan Square community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Logan Square cast 27,987 votes for Hillary Clinton and cast 2,435 votes for Donald Trump (86.99% to 7.57%).
 In the 2012 presidential election, Logan Square cast 22,608 votes for Barack Obama and cast 3,362 votes for Mitt Romney (83.88% to 12.47%).